-- Use a spoon to add the brown sugar to your measuring cup/spoon, then use the back of the spoon to press the brown sugar down into the measuring cup.
+Step 1: Use a spoon to add the brown sugar to your measuring cup/spoon, then use the back of the spoon to press the brown sugar down into the measuring cup.

-- Keep adding and pressing down on the brown sugar until the measuring cup/spoon is full.
+Step 2: Keep adding and pressing down on the brown sugar until the measuring cup/spoon is full.
 Use the spoon handle or the dull side of a butter knife to level off any excess brown sugar.

 To measure semi-liquid ingredients (like peanut butter and applesauce), use the same method as you would for measuring dry ingredients (see above).

 Use this method for liquid ingredients (like milk, oil, and honey).

 If you accidentally add too much liquid, pour some back into the container and recheck your measurement at eye level.